nadyac/animeTree/README.md

 ### Core Functionalities
 * <b>Add shows to the tree.</b><br>
   The shows will be organized according to alphanumerical order.
-The user can also store wikis, links, art, fan fictions, and episodes within the tree's nodes (still not an active feature though).<br>
+The user can also store wikis, links, art, fan fictions, and episodes within the tree's nodes (currently only the show title and genre storage is implemented).<br>
 * <b>Search for shows within the tree.</b><br>
 * <b>Remove shows and their related content from the tree</b><br>